vcerovski/binfix/README.md

          finally (return (let ((let `(,let ,(nreverse vars) ,@body))) (if lhs `(,@lhs ,let) let)))}

-which wraps up protoBINFIX.
+which wraps up proto-BINFIX.

-The rest is written using this syntax, and consists of handling of lambda lists and `lets`, longer list of OPs with properties, redefined `binfix` to its full capability, and, finally, several convinience functions for dealing with OPs (`lsbinfix`, `defbinfix` and `rmbinfix`).
+The rest is written using this syntax, and consists of handling of lambda lists and `let`s, a longer list of OPs with properties, redefined `binfix` to its full capability, and, finally, several interface functions for dealing with OPs (`lsbinfix`, `defbinfix` and `rmbinfix`).

 Priorities of operations are given only relatively, with no numerical values and